City of Philadelphia

 Storefront Improvement Program

 The purpose of the Storefront Improvement Program is to encourage businesses and property owners within eligible neighborhood commercial corridors to improve their storefronts, making these areas more attractive to shoppers, and growing their vitality and economic performance.
-The program reimburses owners of commercial buildings and businesses up to 50% of the total cost of eligible improvements, for a maximum reimbursement of $8,000 for a single commercial property or $12,000 for a multiple address or corner business property.
+The program reimburses owners of commercial buildings and businesses up to 50% of the total cost of eligible improvements.

 For more information, contact OBS by calling our Business Services Hotline at 216-683-2100 or by emailing firstname.lastname@example.org.